romkatv/gitstatus/README.md

 If you are using the awesome [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) ZSH theme, you can configure the existing `vcs` prompt to use gitstatus for a massive reduction in latency.

-Before commmitting, you can try it our in a shell without making any permanent configuration changes.
+Before committing, you can try it our in a shell without making any permanent configuration changes.
 Type these commands into `zsh`:

 ```zsh
 # Enable caching of parts of the prompt to make rendering much faster.